youwen5/viminal/README.md

-# Neovim Configuration Flake
+# viminal

-This is the Neovim configuration for all my NixOS and Nix enabled systems (such as with nix-darwin on macOS).
+This is the Neovim configuration for all my NixOS and Nix enabled systems (including macOS).
 It aims to be minimal and utilitarian; it forgoes many blingful features like sidebars or fancy UI enhancements in favor of native (neo)Vim, while still having everything useful you'd expect, like LSPs, file explorer (`oil.nvim`), completions, advanced language tools, and QoL enhancements.

+The central design goal is to prefer Vim whenever possible.
+The Vim text editor is already incredibly powerful, and many plugins designed to emulate features from more bloated editors like VS Code can already be accomplished in native Vim.
+To that end, plugins were selected to unobtrusively integrate with Vim.
+For instance, `oil.nvim` allows you to interface with your filesystem through a regular Vim buffer, and Git integration is done by Gitsigns and `Neogit`, which enable a similar interface for Git.
+The long-term benefit of this is avoiding lock-in to a plugin that encourages a heavily idiosyncratic workflow which may become unmaintained in the future, while the Neovim core itself is almost assuredly going stick around.

 It uses the [Nixvim](https://nix-community.github.io/nixvim/) project under the hood to declaratively configure Neovim and its plugins, and installs tools